p4rkerw/p4rkerw.github.io/README.md

 # Modify navigation bar
 _data/navigation.yml

+# to add additional collections associated with new items in nav bar
+update config.yml collections with new permalink

 # Install ruby / jekyll / bundler for building and hosting website locally
 ```
 # to install ruby and jekyll with wsl2 running ubuntu 20.04 on windows